We Should Have a Swinging Affair…

 Hulk Rating: 0/10

 This film was added to In The Wonderful World of Cinema‘s 4th Wonderful Ingrid Bergman blogathon.
-Other films with this cast include Ingrid Bergman in Murder on the Orient Express.
-Cary Grant stars in my North by Northwest, An Affair to Remember and as one of my 5 Golden Hollywood Greats.
+Other films with this cast include Ingrid Bergman in From the Mixed Up Files of Mrs Basil E Frankweiler and Murder on the Orient Express.
+Cary Grant stars in my Arsenic and Old Lace, North by Northwest, An Affair to Remember and as one of my 5 Golden Hollywood Greats.